Kajal03/srijan-2020/articles/rise-of-blockchain.md

 Let’s understand this with the picture above.
 Suppose the second block here is tampered causing its hash to change that will make block 3 and all following blocks invalid as it does not anymore store a valid hash of the previous block.
 Therefore, changing a single block will disrupt the chain.
 A hash is easy to calculate with a ton of powerful machines available in the market and hence can be cracked.
 This is when proof-of-work comes into the picture.
 It’s a simple technique that slows down the creation of each block so that the tampering becomes more difficult.
 Thus, the security of a blockchain comes from its innovative use of hashing and POW.
-A blockchain also provides security by being distributed using a decentralized network or in other words a peer-to-peer network instead of a central database.
+A blockchain also provides security by being distributed on a decentralized network or in other words a peer-to-peer network instead of a central database.
 Every peer on the network is provided with a complete copy of the blockchain.
-The creation of a new block is added on to every blockchain copy on the network all the nodes then create a consensus to agree upon which block is valid and which block is not this ensures that the tampered blocks are rejected from the network.
+When a new block is created, every blockchain copy on the network is updated.
+All the nodes create a consensus to agree upon which block is valid and which is not.
+This ensures that the tampered blocks are rejected from the network.

-Now consider a network of a 100,000 nodes, to tamper with a block on the blockchain one needs to calculate all the hashes of the blocks and their proof-of-work(which takes about 10 minutes for a bitcoin blockchain) and this has to be done for more than 50% of the nodes on the P2P network only then will the block be accepted.
-Which is almost impossible to accomplish thus making it the safest way to transact.
+Now consider a network of 100,000 nodes.
+To tamper with a block on the blockchain, one needs to calculate the hashes of all the blocks and their proof-of-work which in the case of a bitcoin blockchain takes about 10 minutes.
+This has to be done for more than 50% of the nodes on the P2P network.
+This is almost impossible to accomplish, making blockchain the safest way to transact.

-POTENTIAL USES OF BLOCKCHAIN
+## POTENTIAL USES OF BLOCKCHAIN

     1. Banking : Often a slow and complex system due to multiple intermidiaries, blockchain provides a secure way to transfer assets without the involvement of any third party thus simplifying the process.
     2. Real Estate : Eliminating the need of middlemen, blockchain could create vast changes here like processing title deeds and more.
     3. Online Voting : Exploring the option to digitalize voting systems using encrypted blockchains creating a transparent and secure voting system.